 Condition: Traumatic spinal cord injury (SCI) means there is damage to spinal cord or nerves that run through the backbone (spine).
-Depending where the injury is and how severe it is, partial or complete loss of feeling and control in just the arms (paraplegia) or both the arms and legs (tetraplegia) may be present.
+Depending where the injury is and how severe it is, partial or complete loss of feeling and loss of control in just the legs (paraplegia) or both the arms and legs (tetraplegia) may be present.

 Background: Over 12,000 SCIs occur each year, mostly from auto accidents.
 Other common causes of SCI include acts of violence, falls, and sports injuries..